corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/performance-results.md

 # Performance benchmarking results

 This page captures the results of historical benchmarking measurements performed by R3.
-Unless otherwise stated, the necessary tooling is available as part of the [performance test suite](installation.md) and it can be used to reproduce the same work.
+Unless otherwise stated, the necessary tooling is available as part of the [performance test suite]{{< relref "installation.md" >}}) and it can be used to reproduce the same work.

 ## Comparing Corda Enterprise Edition 4.0 vs Corda Enterprise 3.x and Corda Community Edition